 All the evidence demonstrates that Scotland is a wealthy nation.
-Scotland would be the 8th wealthiest nation in the world by GDP per head of population.
+Scotland would be the 14th wealthiest nation in the developed world by GDP per head of population.
 Scotland’s wealth is also built on solid financial foundations, a diverse economy and substantial economic potential in new industries such as biotechnology and renewables, as well as current key sectors like food and drink, tourism and oil and gas

 Voting for independence – to have control over taxation, regulation and global promotion – will give the Scottish government the tools to create greater opportunities for growth and a better business climate for Scottish business.
 In short, a Yes vote will improve Scotland’s economy.
 This will make people in Scotland financially better off.

 Here are 10 key economic facts for why Scotland will be a wealthy independent nation.

 1) Scotland has a rich and diverse economy

 Scotland’s economy includes £21.4 billion in construction which employs 170,000 people, £11.6 billion in tourism which supports 292,000 jobs, £39 billion yearly turnover in manufacturing with a value added of £12.7 billion and 127,000 people employed.
 Scotland also has world leading expertise in life science, world class universities (5 in the world’s top 200), a multi-billion pound creative sector and vast energy (oil, gas, tidal, wave, wind and solar), fishing and agricultural resources.

 In a broad context it is already clear that Scotland has vast economic wealth in resources, talent and business ingenuity.

 2) Scotland is a net contributor to the UK